 Undisclosed profiling or predictive segmentation

-The safest and most compliant enrichment relies exclusively on first-party data — data collected directly from users.
+The safest and most compliant enrichment relies exclusively on first-party data, data collected directly from users.
+Three main categories exist.

 First-party data ensures compliance, accuracy, and long-term value.

-Consent must be specific, explicit, separate, and reversible.
+When adding more granular or third-party data, explicit consent is the safest option.
+Consent must be specific, explicit, separate and reversible.
 Users must clearly understand how and why their data is enriched.

 You must be able to prove when consent was given, what it covered, and through which mechanism.
+Typical compliant use cases include newsletters, gated content, webinars, ABM programs and premium resources.

-It applies only if the data is non-sensitive, expected in a B2B context, low-impact, and if users can easily exercise their rights.
+Legitimate interest is allowed but strictly framed.
+It applies only if the data is non-sensitive, expected in a B2B context, low-impact and if users can easily exercise their rights.

 It cannot be used to enrich B2C profiles, collect new contact details, or perform undisclosed profiling.